Vikas0693/kudvenkat-AngularCrud/project-readme.md

     a)how to subscribe to angular route param change b)*why to use observable to read params : when employee-component loads first time it enters ngOnInit() but when we click next employee button then the component is not initialized.
 So we have to subscribe to changes in route. c)*we dont have to unsubscribe to observable as angular router takes care of that part.
+Video 43: Optional Route params
+    a)*we can pass as many optional params as we want